 Over the years the standard has risen enormously.
 News has spread about the competition and the opportunities that it offers keen young musicians.
-Entries now come from as far afield as Gloucester, Bournemouth and Truro and usually total over fifty for the first round.
+Entries now come from as far afield as Gloucester, Bournemouth and Truro and usually total around fifty for the first round.
 Approximately half this number is taken through to the final round, though this depends on their standard.
 Winners from previous years have gone on to further successes: violinist Anna Im, was a Category Finalist in 2012’s BBC Young Musician of the Year, as was clarinettist, Jordan Black in 2007.
-Many have studied at specialist music schools or have gained scholarships to the London music colleges.
-We have also "nurtured" some of the very young candidates, who, though unsuccessful at first, have been encouraged to come back the next year.
+Many have studied at specialist music schools or have gained scholarships to the London music colleges.Some very young candidates have been "nurtured" and, though unsuccessful at first, have been encouraged to come back the next year.
 In one case, a ten year-old violinist came repeatedly until she was a winner in 2009.

 The atmosphere has always been relaxed, with a number of "seasoned" competitors saying that these auditions offer an environment that is conducive to giving their best performance.
 It has even been said that auditioning is fun!
 The concert in October offers a chance for all four winners to give an individual fifteen minute performance.

 Young Musicians Platform Winners 2017